-Supervised field trials from Northern residue zone, defined in guidance document SANCO/7525/VI/95, should be used.
+Supervised field trials from Northern residue zone, defined in guidance document SANTE/2019/12752, should be used.
 Insert at least a brief summary of residue trials for all uses (e.g. summary schemes) including,

-• Report No. and Location including Postal Code
+- Report No. and Location including Postal Code

 - Commodity/Variety

 - Date of 1.
 Sowing or Planting, 2.
 Flowering, 3.
 Harvest

 - Application rate per treatment (g as/hl & water l/ha & g as/ha)

 - Method of treatment

 - Dates of treatment(s) or no of treatment(s) and last date

 - Spray interval (days)

 - Growth stage at last treatment or date

 - Portion analyzed

 - Residues (mg/kg)

 - PHI (days)

 - Remarks

-Include also a statement of the validity of the analytical methods used and explain extrapolation between crops (according to the guidance document SANCO/7525/VI/95 rev. 10.3, 13 June 2017).
+Include also a statement of the validity of the analytical methods used and explain extrapolation between crops (according to the guidance document SANTE/2019/12752, 23 November 2020).
 Indicate if the methods include analysis of all substances included in the residue definition for both monitoring and risk assessment.
 Residue trials are not necessary when herbicides are used on the ground in orchards and bush berries if no consumable part of the crops has been formed.
-According to SANCO 7525/VI/95 Rev. 10.3 "for crops harvested after blossom (such as fruits or fruiting vegetables) a significant part of the consumable crop is present from full blossom (BBCH 65) onwards".
+According to SANTE/2019/12752 "for crops harvested after blossom (such as fruits or fruiting vegetables) a significant part of the consumable crop is present from full blossom (BBCH 65) onwards".